Srushti0061/ReactJs-Interview-Question/README.md

 - You can render React on the server side.
 This improves SEO and performance.
 - It is easy to test.
 - You can use React with any framework you wish as it is only a view layer.
+-It uses virtual DOM and make changes in it before making it in main DOM

 </details>